Welcome to the Trans Pennine Trail

 Over the next few months there will be further additions to the Longdendale Access Project site including surfacing and vegetation improvement works.
 Updates of these works will be posted here.

-We also hope that come 2022 we will be able to work alongside Peak District National Park to look at how access can be improved either side of the REAP crossing – something that we never thought would be possible when we first started!
+We also hope that we will continue to be able to work alongside Peak District National Park to look at how access can be improved either side of the Reaps crossing – something that we never thought would be possible when we first started!

 Useful Information and Links